 For pools erected recently, a Final Inspection Certificate (Form 17) or Certificate of Classification (Form 11) that has been issued by the building certifier is equivalent to a Form 23 Pool Safety Certificate and is valid for the same timeframes (2 years for a non-shared pool and 1 year for a shared pool).

-For the standard cost of this service from 1 June 2016, please refer to the Council Fees and Charges using the link below (search for Pool Safety Certificate):
+For the standard cost of this service, please refer to the Council Fees and Charges using the link below (search for Pool Safety Certificate):

 Contact Council on 4783 9800 or visit the QBCC website (see link opposite).
 Note information and check lists are guides only.
 If you are unsure, it is strongly recommended that you contact Council to engage Council’s licensed QBCC Pool Safety Inspectors to carry out a full safety audit (Pool Safety Compliance Inspection) with the view to receive a Form 23 Pool Safety Certificate for peace of mind.